 Use Child-Size Tools

-A few years ago, I invested in some nicer-quality kid-size garden tools that I purchased from Montessori Services.
+A few years ago, I invested in some nicer-quality kid-size garden tools.
 They have held up really well, and the kids love using tools that fit their hands and bodies.
+The kids have also gotten a kick out of having their own pair of gardening gloves.

 Involve Them in the Harvest